haskell-webgear/haskell-webgear.github.io/docs/user-guide/first-steps/hello-world.md

 3. The `proc` notation is special syntax introduced by arrows.
 You should read the arrows chapter if you are not familiar with it.
 4. Finally, `respondA` is used to send a `text/plain` response with a body.
-5. The `helloHandler` is converted to a [WAI application](https://github.com/yesodweb/wai) with the help of `toApplication` and a Warp server is launched.
+5. The `toApplication` converts its argument to a [WAI application](https://hackage.haskell.org/package/wai).
+This application is run as a [Warp](https://hackage.haskell.org/package/warp) server using `Warp.run`.

 We will see more details about all these in the upcoming chapters.